Pottery: United Kingdom

 The city of Stoke-on-Trent is widely known as "The Potteries" because of the large number of pottery factories or, colloquially, "Pot Banks".
 It was one of the first industrial cities of the modern era where, as early as 1785, two hundred pottery manufacturers employed 20,000 workers.
 Josiah Wedgwood (1730–1795) was the dominant leader.

 In North Staffordshire hundreds of companies produced all kinds of pottery, from tablewares and decorative pieces to industrial items.
 The main pottery types of earthenware, stoneware and porcelain were all made in large quantities, and the Staffordshire industry was a major innovator in developing new varieties of ceramic bodies such as bone china and jasperware, as well as pioneering transfer printing and other glazing and decorating techniques.
 In general Staffordshire was strongest in the middle and low price ranges, though the finest and most expensive types of wares were also made.

 By the late 18th century North Staffordshire was the largest producer of ceramics in the UK, despite significant hubs elsewhere.
 Large export markets took Staffordshire pottery around the world, especially in the 19th century.
 Production had begun to decline in the late 19th century, as other countries developed their industries, and declined notably after World War II.
 Employment fell from 45,000 in 1975 to 23,000 in 1991, and 13,000 in 2002.

-Islamic pottery
+Arabic pottery

-Early Islamic pottery followed the forms of the regions which the Muslims conquered.
+Early Islamic pottery followed the forms of the regions which the Arabs conquered.
 Eventually, however, there was cross-fertilization between the regions.
 This was most notable in the Chinese influences on Islamic pottery.
 Trade between China and Islam took place via the system of trading posts over the lengthy Silk Road.
-Islamic nations imported stoneware and later porcelain from China.
+Middle Eastern nations imported stoneware and later porcelain from China.
 China imported the minerals for Cobalt blue from the Islamic ruled Persia to decorate their blue and white porcelain, which they then exported to the Islamic world.